vladconq/APIExploreFiles/README.md

 > https://api-explore-files.herokuapp.com/ext=txt

-The application consists of three classes:
+**app.py** stores the main API logic and consists of three classes:

 **class WordInfo()** - The class is designed to handle words.
 This class implements functions that calculate the number of syllables, the number of vowels and consonants.
 Correctly processed words of English and Russian.